Skip to main content

 Your code leaves your machine on every keystroke.
 Ours never does.

 Cursor routes every request through AWS, ships with two CVEs patched in August 2025, and operates on negative 30% gross margins.
-Bodega One runs on your machine, charges once, and keeps your code off every server -- including ours.
+Bodega One Code runs on your machine, is free for everyone in the open beta, and keeps your code off every server -- including ours.

 Seven reasons developers leave Cursor.